For Districts - Accelerated Technical Assistance for Conservation (ATAC)

 The HRD will review the application to verify the recommended candidate meets the qualifications for the position.

 On the employees first day of work, he/she must complete the I9, Employment Eligibility Verification Form, and present to the local supervisor the necessary documentation to verify eligibility (see the list of documents that can be used to satisfy eligibility on page 9 of the form).
 The I9 form should be completed in the employee's own handwriting and signed by the local supervisor.
-The completed and signed I9 form should be scanned and emailed to the HR Contact, Richard Clark.
+The completed and signed I9 form should be scanned and emailed to the HR Contact, Elizabeth Heath.

 Questions should be directed to Richard Clark at 919-715-6105.